taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 "sentinel" that performs certain actions and manages expanded processes for the network.
 It was already installed when your dashcore-server package was installed.
-You just have to turn it on and edit crontab for the `dash` system user so that it executes every 2 minutes...
+You just have to turn it on and edit crontab for the `dash` system user so that it executes every five minutes...

 ### Turn off testnet/mainnet checking in `sentinel.conf`